4nd0r3ss/The-Primal-Launcher/README.md

 - Currency add/remove
 - Items add/remove
 - Mounting (limited)
-- Map static objects (aetheryte crystals, gates and shards)
+- Map static objects (aetheryte crystals, gates and shards, no interaction)
 - Add/remove exp
 - Level up/down

 In-game main menu
 - Attributes - Character initial attributes, currency, key items
-- Gear - Equip/unequip items (items attr not applied to character yet)
+- Gear - Equip/unequip items (items attr not applied to character stat yet)
 - Inventory - manage items
-- Teleport - Teleport from main menu works but it's limited, total anima
+- Teleport - Teleport from main menu works but it's limited, total anima for display only

+Battle
+- No battle so far

+Map
+- PL Custom teleport command (can visit any map in the game, including jail and cottage)

+Dungeons
+- It's possible to find the dungeon by walking around the map but no instancing so far.